-Adjacent uses to the east of the East Transportation and Hotel Site include an occupied single-story aquarium supply manufacturing business (Transworld Aquatic Enterprises, Inc. located at 3730 West Century Boulevard).
-To the west is a single-story vacant warehouse building (located at 3738 West Century Boulevard).
-Further to the west of the vacant warehouse building is an occupied two-story warehouse building (ZHL Logistics located at 3750-3780 West Century Boulevard) and associated truck loading area.
-The ZHL Logistics building and associated truck loading area extends the entire block between West Century Boulevard and West 102nd Street.
+Adjacent uses to the east of the East Transportation and Hotel Site include an occupied single-story aquarium/pet store (Transworld Aquatic Enterprises, Inc. located at 3730 West Century Boulevard).
+To the west of the aquarium/pet store is a single-story vacant warehouse building (located at 3738 West Century Boulevard).
+To the west of the vacant warehouse building is an occupied two-story warehouse building (ZHL Logistics located at 3750-3780 West Century Boulevard) and associated truck loading area.
+The ZHL Logistics building and associated truck loading area extends the entire block between West Century Boulevard and West 102^{nd} Street.